wlonk/arcadia/appendices/geography_and_culture.rst

 between Northerners and Southerners, though many no longer quite know why.

-Compounding matters, the hardscrabble land of the North is now yielding a new kind of wealth, a wealth derived from mines and factories.
+Compounding matters, the land of the North is now yielding a new kind of wealth, a wealth derived from mines and factories.
 Textiles, coal, and iron are making a new set of people in the North rich, and driving yet others into more abject poverty.
 The followers of old King Ludd, the ancient fairy king of the North, have been breaking the industrial looms to protest this oppression, and the government has held show-trials in this past year, and made "machine breaking" a crime punishable by death.
-Ludd's followers, however, seem to have some kind of fairy blessing, though, and time and again slip through the hands of the constables.
+The government is hoping that by the brutal and indiscriminate application of violence, they may suppress the movement and leave mill owners secure in their position.

 London
 ~~~~~~